rhysmoggs/ms4-morgan-and-co/README.md

 Stripe is used to securely handle card payments.
 Further information regarding Stripe's role in this project can be found throughout this documentation, especially in the [TESTING](TESTING.md) and [DEPLOYMENT](DEPLOYMENT.md) sections.

 ## AWS
 Further information regarding the AWS (Amazon Web Service) role in this project can be found throughout this documentation, especially in the [TESTING](TESTING.md) and [DEPLOYMENT](DEPLOYMENT.md) sections.
-A broad oversiht:
+A broad overview:
 - S3 Bucket service is used to handle static images and styling.
 - IAM is used to handle authorization and access.

 [Back to table of contents](#table-of-contents)

 # Accessibility
-Extremely important aspect.
+An extremely important aspect.

 - Semantic design.
 - The use of alt to describe images and other content.